mcneel/help-docs/_en/flamingo/5/help/render-window.md

 *An example histogram with few dark areas and a large range of light colors.
 Although there a few completely white pixels because the graph falls off before the right edge.*

 #### Histogram options
 Right-click the histogram image for the following options.
-This options simply change the way the histogram displays the information.
+These options simply change the way the histogram displays the information.
 They do not actually change the values in the histogram.

 * **Fit** - This fits the highest verticals into the chart.
 * **Median** - This fits the median value in the vertical.
 This is a good way to see the details at the edges of the chart.
 * **Mean** - This fits the mean value in the vertical direction.
 * **Show Sorted Graph** - This sorts all the values based on the amount they exist in the image.
 * **Show Scale** - Shows the corresponding values along the bottom of the chart.
-* **Graph Color...** - Set the graph color.
+* **Graph Color...** - Sets the graph color.

 ### Lock exposure
 {: #lock-exposure}